A Unified Analysis of AdaGrad with Weighted Aggregation and Momentum Acceleration: Experiments

-{\bf Optimizers.}\quad~ We compare AdaHB/AdaNAG with five competing algorithms: SGD with momentum (SGDm) \cite{sutskever2013importance}, AdaGrad \cite{duchi2011adaptive,ward2018adagrad}, AdaEMA \cite{chen2018convergence}, AMSGrad \cite{reddi2018convergence,chen2018convergence}, and Adam \cite{kingma2014adam}.
-The parameter settings of all compared optimizers are summarized in Table \ref{paramter-comparaed-1} (see Section \ref{parameters-setting} in the {\bf supplementary material}) and are consistent with \cite{kingma2014adam,reddi2018convergence,chen2018convergence}. \textit{To match the convergence theory, we take the diminishing base learning rate as ${\eta}/{\sqrt{t}}$ uniformly across all the tested adaptive optimizers.} Moreover, via the momentum estimation paragraph in Section \ref{Adam-momentum}, we know that the learning rates in AdaHB and AdaNAG will be ${1}/(1 - \beta_{1})$ times greater than those in AdaEMA, AMSGrad, and Adam if they share the same constant parameter $\eta$.
+\textit{{Because the main contribution is to give a theoretical analysis for the AdaUSM, we conduct experiments based on theoretical settings}.
+To match the convergence theory, we take the diminishing base learning rate as ${\eta}/{\sqrt{t}}$ uniformly across all the tested adaptive optimizers.} Moreover, via the momentum estimation paragraph in Section \ref{Adam-momentum}, we know that the learning rates in AdaHB and AdaNAG will be ${1}/(1 - \beta_{1})$ times greater than those in AdaEMA, AMSGrad, and Adam if they share the same constant parameter $\eta$.
 In addition, too large and small $\eta$ would lead to heavy oscillation and bad stagnation on the training loss, respectively, which would deteriorate the performances of the tested optimizers.
 Consequently, the base learning rate $\eta$ for each solver is chosen via grid search on the set $\{1,\, 0.1,\, 0.01,\, 0.001,\, 0.0001\}$.
 We report the base learning rate of each solver that can consistently contribute to the best performance.